 SECTION II.
-COACHES Our coach es consistently do the following: Documentation must be available upon request.
+COACHES Our co paches consistently do the following: Documentation must be available upon request.
 19. Know and follow current NFHS and VHSL rules, school and League policies, schools operating and emergency procedures, and fundamentals of sportsmanship.
 20. Serve as positive role models for sportsmanship and set examples for controlling unsportsmanlike behavior. behavior.
 21. Display respect for the integrity and judgment of contest officials.
 22. Treat players, coaches, opponents and officials with respect.
 23. Publicly shake hands with opposing players and coaches before and after contests.
 24. Help student athletes develop a positive self-image and keep a healthy perspective of athletics in relation to the overall picture of academics and life.
 25. Discuss the components of good sportsmanship with student-athletes and parents during pre-season meeting.
 26. Attend/view required rules clinics.
 SECTION III.
-STUDENT ATHLETES Our stude nt athletes consistently do the following: 27.
+STUDENT ATHLETES Our st tudent athletes consistently do the following: 27.
+Compete with integrity, perseverance and a sense of fair play.
 28. Promote a friendly and welcoming atmosphere for opposing schools.
 29. Treat teammates, opponents, coaches, officials and spectators with respect.
 30. Exercise self-control in accepting officials' decisions.
-31 Shake hands with opponents before and after each contest.
-32. Serve as positive role models for other students.
-SECTION IV.
-CHEERLEADERS leaders consistently do the following: 33 Know and follow all NFHS and VHSL rules governing cheerleading.
-34 Encourage spectators to cheer at appropriate times in a positive manner.
-35 Function as models for sportsmanship/citizenship/leadership.
-36 Promote a friendly and welcome atmosphere for opposing schools.
-37 Respect the judgment of contest officials.
-38 Recognize outstanding performances of both teams and give encouragement to injured players.
-39. Display only signs that welcome opponents or that are positive towards our school/team.
-40 Lead only positive cheers that boost our school spirit without antagonizing opponents or officials.
-Our stude SECTION V. STUDENT SUPPORT/PERFORMANCE GROUPS nt support groups and performing groups consistently do the following: 41.
+31. Shake hands with opponents before and after each contest.
+32. SECTION IV.
+CHEERLEADERS heerleaders consistently do the following: 33.
+34. 35.
+36. 37.
+38. 39.
+40. Lead only positive cheers that boost our school spirit without antagonizing opponents or officials.
+0 SECTION V. STUDENT SUPPORT/PERFORMANCE GROUPS tudent support groups and performing groups consistently do the following: 41.
 Communicate with school administration regarding seating assignments, game procedures, dressing 42 facility arrangements and performance schedules.
-42. Treat visiting teams, coaches, spectators, officials and other performance groups with respect, and show 43. appreciation for all performances.
-Maintain common courtees and respect in the timing of spentaneous performances.
+42. 42 appreciation for all performances.
 Maintain common courtesy and respect in the timing of spontaneous performances.
-44 Adhere to guidelines for appropriate playing times.
+43. 44.
+Adhere to guidelines for appropriate playing times.
 45. Cooperate with and follow cheerleaders in appropriate cheers and positive support for our team.
 SECTION IV.
-PARENTS/STUDENT SPECTATORS ts/student spectators consistently do the following: 46 Demonstrate respect for all players, opponents, coaches and officials.
-47 Give positive support and encouragement to all student athletes and performing groups.
+PARENTS/STUDENT SPECTATORS arents/student spectators consistently do the following: 46.
+Demonstrate respect for all players, opponents, coaches and officials.
+47. Give positive support and encouragement to all student athletes and performing groups.
 48. Recognize outstanding performances by either team with applause.
-49 Follow the directions from cheerleaders regarding appropriate cheers.
+49. Follow the directions from cheerleaders regarding appropriate cheers.
 50. Refrain from entering or throwing objects onto the playing area.